Kansas vs. Kentucky: Odds, spread, over/under - November 14

 Kansas vs. Kentucky Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on different sportsbooks.
+See the odds, spread and over/under for this matchup listed on several sportsbooks.

 |Favorite